our quick guide on how to effectively manage the funds of

 Act 2000 provides a framework for safeguarding the welfare and managing the finances of adults (people aged 16 or over) who lack dementia or a related condition, or an inability to

 The Mental Welfare Commission has supervisory, investigative, and

-By law, if an adult is unable to make key decisions or take necessary actions to safeguard his or her own welfare, a court can appoint a 'welfare guardian' to do this for him or her.
+By law, if an adult is unable to make key decisions or take necessary actions to safeguard his or her own welfare, a court can appoint a 'welfare guardian' to do this for them.

 Information about Part 6 of the Adults with Incapacity (Scotland) Act 2000 - Financial Guardianship.